jstg004/blockchain_research/ipfs_notes.md

 #### Kademlia DHT

-- efficient lokup through large networks
+- efficient l0okup through large networks
   - queries on average contact nodes
   - 20 hops are required for a network of 10,000,000 nodes
 - low coordination overhead